-Obituaries serve as a touching way of letting others know about their passing, expressing your pain and remembering the joy their presence brought.
-Moreover, remembering their legacy through an obituary can help you cope with the grief of losing somebody close to you.
+Obituaries serve as a touching way of letting others know about our loved ones passing.
+An obituary helps with expressing your pain and remembering the joy their presence brought.
+Remembering their legacy through an obituary can help you cope with the grief of losing somebody close to you.

 Writing an obituary for yourself, a relative or close friend can be difficult.
 This guide will help you write a touching, heartfelt online obituary.

 Writing an obituary is different from writing an email or letter.

 To help get started, looking at other obituary pointers is a good place to begin.

 This will give you an idea of what format or style is currently circulated and how you can personalize yours.

 Details of dearly departed

 An obituary is more than just a statement or a “goodbye”.

 It also serves as a celebration of the life they led as well as their family, achievements, and passions.